 The main drawback of this hike is traffic noise, which is most noticable at the beginning and end.
 A little traffic noise even drifts up to the summit sometimes, although it’s minimal.
-Also, the beginning and end of the hike are a little dull: the beginning because you're walking alongside Sir Francis Drake Boulevard, which has a constant flow of traffic, and the end because the scenery on the descent doesn’t compare with the views from the summit.
+Also, the return from the summit is a little dull; the scenery on the descent doesn’t compare with the views from the summit.

-Start from the Camp Taylor parking lot.
+Start from the Camp Taylor parking lot; there’s an $8.00 parking fee.
 Cross the auto bridge and turn left.
 The road becomes the flat and easy Cross Marin Trail, which gives you a chance to get warmed up before the climbing begins.
-The dirt road is shaded by second-growth redwoods and runs alongside Lagunitas Creek.
+The pleasant dirt road is shaded by attractive second-growth redwoods and runs alongside Lagunitas Creek.
 Cars whiz by on Sir Francis Drake Boulevard.

 The trail crosses Lagunitas Creek and Drake Blvd on a footbridge.
-Continue on until you see Barnabe Fire Road to your left.
+Continue until you see a dirt road rising up to your left.
+Currently the road isn’t marked, but it’s Barnabe Fire Road.

-There's some tree cover as you climb, but the trail gets increasingly sunny.
-Immediately after passing an unofficial trail to the right, there’s a nice view of the little town of Lagunitas, enfolded in its redwood-lined valley.
-Soon after, the trail breaks out of the woods, the road becomes somewhat less steep, and the really good views start.
+About half of the climb is shaded, but as you ascend but the trail gets increasingly sunny.
+Immediately after passing a prominent unofficial trail to the right, there’s a nice view of the little town of Lagunitas, enfolded in its redwood-lined valley.
+The climb becomes much easier after this point.
+Soon after, the trail breaks out of the woods and the really good views start.

-The steep descent has plenty of views but isn't as scenic as the climb.
-Head through the Madrone Group Campground and cross Sir Francis Drake Boulevard.
+Take the dirt road (only marked by a sign that says “Trail’) to the Madrone Group Campground, and descend to Sir Francis Drake Boulevard.
 There’s a little access trail across from the campground entrance that lets you reach the North Creek Trail.
 Turn left onto this trail and continue a short distance, past the trailer dump station, back to the parking lot.